Syntax Document

 Interacting with C

-Static Libraries and Template Function Declarations
+Static Libraries and Template Function Declaration

 [links]